Tornado outbreak and derecho of June 16–18, 2010: Mayville–Holmes–Thompson, North Dakota

-Wadena supercell
+Stevens County–Cass County, Minnesota supercell

 Around 3:20 p.m.
 CDT (2120 UTC), a supercell thunderstorm developed over Stevens County, Minnesota, and initially tracked north-northeastward before turning fully northeast.
-Once over Otter Tail County, the storm intensified and a brief EF1 tornado touched down around 4:48 pm CDT (2248 UTC) roughly 12 mi south of Bluffton.
+Once over Otter Tail County, the storm intensified and a brief EF1 tornado touched down around 4:48 pm CDT (2248 UTC) southeast of Deer Creek.
 The rear-flank downdraft of the storm quickly obscured the tornado from view; however, it was later determined the tornado was on the ground for 1.5 mi, uprooting small trees and snapping limbs of larger ones.
-At 4:56 pm CDT (2256 UTC), a tornado warning was issued for portions of Becker, Clearwater, Hubbard, Otter Tail and Wadena Counties.
-Only two minutes after the warning was issued, a new tornado touched down about 3 mi southwest of the city of Wadena.
-Within three minutes of forming, the multiple vortex tornado rapidly intensified, reaching EF4 intensity with winds estimated at 170 mph.
-Before crossing the Otter Tail-Wadena County border, the storm's width had reached 1.1 mi.
+Two minutes prior at 4:56 pm CDT (2256 UTC), a tornado warning was issued for portions of Becker, Clearwater, Hubbard, Otter Tail and Wadena Counties.

+A few minutes after the warning was issued, the second and strongest tornado the storm produced, rated low-end EF4 touched down about 3 mi southwest of the city of Wadena, in Otter Tail County.
+Within three minutes of forming, this violent multiple vortex tornado rapidly intensified, producing extreme tree damage with many trees snapped or uprooted as it moved northeast.
+Before crossing the Otter Tail-Wadena County border, the storm's width had reached 1936 yd, or 1.1 mi.

+Tornado damage in the city of Wadena.

 The tornado then struck the western side of Wadena, causing widespread severe damage.
 Two houses were blown away from their foundations and many other houses and businesses were destroyed by this large wedge tornado.
 Many other structures were damaged to lesser degrees as well.
-Wadena-Deer Creek High School lost large sections of its roof and suffered extensive damage to its interior.
-A bus garage and an apartment complex were also damaged and school buses were thrown into the air.
+Wadena-Deer Creek Middle/High School lost large sections of its roof and suffered extensive damage to its interior.
+A bus garage and an apartment complex were also damaged, and school buses were thrown into the air.
 Trees were also debarked and snapped throughout the town.
 Cars were tossed by the tornado and headstones were toppled at a cemetery in Wadena.
 About 20 people were injured.
 Damage from the tornado reached $32 million, making it the most destructive of the outbreak.
 In light of the damage in the city, a tornado emergency was declared for Sebeka and Nimrod; however, substantial damage never took place in these areas.
 Continuing northeastward, the tornado gradually weakened before dissipating at 5:16 pm CDT (2316 UTC), ending its 10 mi track.

-Around 5:30 pm CDT (2230 UTC), a third tornado, rated EF0, touched down within the supercell, this time roughly 1.5 mi south-southwest of Nimrod.
+At 5:30 pm CDT (2230 UTC), a third tornado, rated EF0, touched down within the supercell, this time roughly 1.5 mi south-southwest of Nimrod.
 Over the following 18 minutes, this storm made several touchdowns along a 14.8 mi track that continued into Cass County.
 Damage from this tornado was largely limited to broken tree limbs.
 Continuing northeast, the supercell eventually dissipated over Cass County around 6:30 pm CDT (2330 UTC).